 Additionally, AHC offers noncredit courses in areas such as ESL, Adult Basic Education, and community education, providing lifelong learning opportunities for the service area.
-Currently, eight noncredit certificate programs are offered (II.A.1-8).
+Currently, eight noncredit certificate programs are offered (II.A.1-3).
 Regardless of where courses are offered, they all are subject to the same approval process with programmatic oversight and evaluation from lead faculty in the program areas.

 Many courses are offered online; approximately 12% of fall 2015 credit sections were distance learning courses.
 All general education is available online to increase student access and completion of degrees.
 The vast majority of online courses are at the 100 transfer level due to concerns that technology may add another barrier for remedial students.
-Courses that faculty request to be offered online are subject to an additional approval process in the college curriculum committee, Academic Policy and Planning (II.A.1-9; II.A.1-10).
-The college recently revised Board Policy 4105, Distance Education, which ensures compliance with Department of Education guidelines regarding student authentication and documentation of regular substantive contact; the policy also distinguishes between distance and correspondence education although the college currently does not offer correspondence education (II.A.1-11).
-The college offers six AA and six AS degree programs approved for substantive change that can be completed entirely online (II.A.1-12).
+Courses that faculty request to be offered online are subject to an additional approval process in the college curriculum committee, Academic Policy and Planning (AP&P) (II.A.1-4).
+The college recently revised Board Policy 4105, Distance Education, which ensures compliance with Department of Education guidelines regarding student authentication and documentation of regular substantive contact; the policy also distinguishes between distance and correspondence education although the college currently does not offer correspondence education (II.A.1-5).
+The college offers five AA degrees, six AS degrees and two certificates programs that can be completed entirely online (II.A.1-6).

-Curriculum and program review processes ensure all curriculum offerings align with the mission (II.A.1-2; II.A.1-4; II.A.1-5).
+Curriculum and program review processes ensure all curriculum offerings align with the mission (II.A.1-1; II.A.1-2; II.A.1-7; II.A.1-8).
 In both the annual and six-year instructional program review, faculty in the programs demonstrate how their mission aligns with the college mission.

-Some program mission statements, such as art, are comprehensive and demonstrate the breadth and depth of the intended program outcomes that often include general education and CTE aspects (II.A.1-6).
-Annual program updates require programs to verify that their program continues to align with the college mission, assess labor market trends for CTE programs, and provide assessment on progress towards program goals and a status on program and course student learning outcomes (SLOs) (II.A.1-13).
+Some program mission statements, such as art, are comprehensive and demonstrate the breadth and depth of the intended program outcomes that often include general education and Career Technical Education (CTE) aspects (II.A.1-9).
+Annual program updates require programs to verify that their program continues to align with the college mission, assess labor market trends for CTE programs, and provide assessment on progress towards program goals and a status on program and course student learning outcomes (SLOs) (II.A.1-10).

-The Academic Policy and Planning Committee (AP&P), which approves all curriculum, reviews all course outlines to ensure the courses meet the college mission at the time of submission for approval and have program and course student learning outcomes (II.A.1-2).
-All Associate Degrees (AA, AS, AS-T, and AA-T) are a minimum of 60 units, two-years.
-The program approval process also requires that each program develop and make public program level outcomes, which are provided in the college catalog; both CTE and academic programs publicize their program learning outcomes (II.A.1-7).
+The Academic Policy and Planning Committee, which approves all curriculum, reviews all course outlines to ensure the courses meet the college mission at the time of submission for approval and have program and course student learning outcomes (II.A.1-11).
+All Associate Degrees (AA, AS, AS-T, and AA-T) are a minimum of 60 units, twoyears.
+The program approval process also requires that each program develop and make public program level outcomes, which are provided in the college catalog; both CTE and academic programs publicize their program learning outcomes (II.A.1-12).

-All new programs are reviewed by the AP&P and evaluated for mission alignment, student demand and need, UC/CSU transferability and articulation, industry and business needs, and appropriate academic rigor, following the guidelines detailed in the State Chancellor's Office Program and Course Approval Handbook (PCAH) at the AP&P website (II.A.1-14).
-Courses that are intended to transfer are vetted through ASSIST (II.A.1-3).
+All new programs are reviewed by AP&P and evaluated for mission alignment, student demand and need, UC/CSU transferability and articulation, industry and business needs, and appropriate academic rigor, following the guidelines detailed in the State Chancellor's Office Program and Course Approval Handbook (PCAH) at the AP&P website (II.A.1-13).
+Courses that are intended to transfer are vetted through ASSIST (II.A.1-14).
 CTE program approval requires extensive analysis of labor market need, identification of intended program outcomes, anticipated enrollments, and an identified sequence of courses leading to a certificate or degree (II.A.1-15).
 Faculty who create new curriculum are also given professional development training and guidance regarding higher education standards related to units and hours (II.A.1-16; II.A.1-17).